YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For many patients, yes.

-Most modern patients want three things Still: a natural result, a donor area that remains cosmetically acceptable, and the freedom to keep shorter hairstyles if they choose.
+Most modern patients want a natural result, a donor area that remains cosmetically acceptable, and the freedom to keep shorter hairstyles if they choose.
 This combination of expectations is one of the main reasons FUE became dominant.

-The reason is I do not think FUT should be recommended in a routine or automatic way.
-The burden of justification should be clear.
-If a clinic is recommending strip surgery, the patient should understand exactly why that method is being chosen for him, and what the long-term implications are.
+I do not think FUT should be recommended in a routine or automatic way.
+The reason must be clear.
+If a clinic is recommending strip surgery, the patient needs to understand exactly why that method is being chosen, and what the long-term implications are.

 My own view is balanced, but cautious.

-I prefer to preserve the patient’s freedom as much as possible.
+I try to preserve the patient’s freedom as much as possible.

 Once a linear scar is formed, that freedom narrows.
-That is an important reasons I lean away from FUT in routine modern practice.
+That is an important reason I lean away from FUT in routine modern practice.

-A patient considering FUT should ask very direct questions.
+A patient considering FUT should ask direct questions before committing to the operation.

-Before accepting FUT, I would want the patient to understand who removes the strip, who closes the wound, how tension will be minimized, why the donor area is suitable for strip surgery, what hairstyle limits may remain after healing, and why the clinic is recommending FUT for this specific case.
+Before accepting FUT, make sure you understand who removes the strip, who closes the wound, how tension will be minimized, why the donor area is suitable for strip surgery, what hairstyle limits may remain after healing, and why the clinic is recommending FUT for this specific case.

 The method should serve the patient.

-The patient should not be pushed toward a method simply because it fits the clinic’s habits, staffing structure, or technical comfort zone.
+Do not accept pressure toward a method simply because it fits the clinic’s habits, staffing structure, or technical comfort zone.

 Yes, in some long-term restoration plans, both methods may appear across a patient’s lifetime.

-A patient who had FUT years ago may later undergo FUE.
+A patient who had FUT years ago may later undergo FUE after FUT.
 In selected cases, FUE may even be used to soften or camouflage a strip scar.
 But these are not casual decisions.
 Once a donor area has already undergone one major harvesting method, the margin for error becomes narrower.

 This is exactly why I believe the lifetime donor plan should be considered before the first surgery, not only after problems appear.